-However, we’ve all experienced the situation where people spend most of the sales interaction telling us all they know, whether we want to hear it or not.
-The effect can confuse, overwhelm, and worst of all, cause delay or even inertia in making a buying decision.
+However, we’ve all experienced the situation where people spend most of a sales interaction telling us all they know, whether we want to hear it or not.
+The effect can confuse, overwhelm, and worst of all, cause delay for the prospective buyer making a buying decision.

-In a nutshell, your team should know about your product’s or service’s…
+In a nutshell, your team should know about your service’s…

-- Price and value (not just how much it costs, but how can one pay for it, and how does this compare with other options)
+- Price and value (not just how much it costs, but how one can pay for it, and how this price compares with other options)

 - Quality (And how it compares to others)

-- Experience (The amount of time invested, or the number of units sold and serviced, or the degree of improvement that has been made, in making the product or service good)
+- Experience (The amount of time invested, or the number of eyes treated, or the degree of improvement that has been made, in making the service better than before)

-- Expertise or Specialism (Whether you specialise in the product or service)
+- Expertise or Specialism (Whether you specialise in the service)

-- Unique points of difference (What makes this product or service unique?)
+- Unique points of difference (What makes this service unique?)

-- Knowledge of service basics (What are the elements and processes in the product or service itself?
+- Knowledge of service basics (What are the elements and processes in the service itself?
 How is it purchased?
 How is it used?)

 1. It strengthens communication skills.
-More knowledge enables the sales person to explain things in different ways and with fewer words, which might lead to better and more efficient communication.
+More product knowledge enables the salesperson to explain things in different ways and with fewer words, which might lead to better and more efficient communication.

-For example, someone selling an accounting software package will be able to more effectively sell it if they fully understand all the ins and outs of the software.
-A product like this can be very complicated for the layperson to understand, so product knowledge can help the sales person to explain the features and benefits of the product in a way that is simple to understand.
+A service like this can seem complicated for the layperson to understand, so product knowledge can help the salesperson explain the features and benefits of the service in a way that is simple to understand.

 One way of understanding what they’re interested in is eliciting and listening to questions.

-Questions and ambiguous statements (also known as objections) are the clue to what interests people most about what they are buying.
+Questions and ambiguous statements (also known as objections) are the clues to what interests people most about what they are buying.
 Questions are buying signals.

-The absence of questions, as a salesperson or a trainer, makes me anxious because it means they are either not listening, not interested or not mentally buying the product or service I’d discussing.
+The absence of questions, as a salesperson or a trainer, makes me anxious because it means they are either not listening, not interested or not mentally buying the product or service I’d discuss.

 2. It can give your prospect too much to think about.
 One of the most common objections to taking action is “I want to think about it”.
 Often, we are our own worst enemies.
 We firehose the prospect with so much information that we quite literally give them too much to think about.